 The application process will vary slightly depending on the funding call:

-• The “Rethinking power” call will follow a single-stage process, requiring only an abstract submission.
+- The “Feminist frontiers” call will follow a single-stage process, requiring only an abstract submission.

-• All other opportunities will follow a two-stage process, with select initial concept notes shortlisted for full proposal submission and final decisions.
+- All other opportunities will follow a two-stage process, with select initial concept notes shortlisted for full proposal submission.

 We anticipate that most selected projects will begin in November or December 2025.
 Projects will generally run for 12 months.